Saladsnek/MyWebsite/index.md

 <a href="game.html">Paradise Pollution: Play</a>

-Below is a link to my "horror" game
+Below is a link to my horror game

 <a href="WebGLBuildForPracProj/horror.html">Descent: Play</a>